 And those sacrifices for their hopes were HUGE!
 Many of them died, including their infants, young children, spouses, parents.
 Unheard of illnesses and afflictions scarred, disabled and maimed them.
 Starvation, harsh weather, inadequate shelter, and even internal conflicts took their toll on many of the original Plymouth Rock landing party, who were just plain ill-equipped for survival in this New World.
 To make it even worse, some of these casualties never even got to set foot in the New World or see the fruits of their daring!

 Yet, at the end of their first year, the remaining group along with the Native American allies who could be heavily credited for any success the Pilgrims had found, came together to give thanks for their hard-won freedoms and the simple, day-to-day triumph of surviving!

 Talk about putting things into perspective!
 This kind of makes what we consider to be our “challenges” in life, pale in comparison, right?
 Despite the life-changing losses and the seemingly overwhelming setbacks, let me say these people dug REALLY deep into their “gratitude wells” to find the source of their thankfulness!
 So maybe we can take a page from the Pilgrim’s Thanksgiving “playbook” to go beyond what’s on the surface when finding reasons to give thanks on this upcoming holiday.

-I invite you to join me this year on Thanksgiving Day to take a moment to appreciate all the freedoms and liberty we have because of the sacrifices those people made back at the very first Thanksgiving!
+I invite you to join me to take a moment to appreciate all the freedoms and liberty we have because of the sacrifices those people made back at the very first Thanksgiving!
 And please tell me below what you are most thankful for in your life and spread this “attitude of gratitude” with your friends, family, coworkers and social networks!